ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   OPTIONAL.
 The level or type of authority within the "source" organization that is asserting the claim.

--   A Claim Clearinghouse MAY use this field as part of an authorization decision based on the policies that it enforces.
+-   A Passport Clearinghouse MAY use this field as part of an authorization decision based on the policies that it enforces.

 -   Fixed vocabulary values for this field are: